nathancarter/sage-code-writer/README.md

 ### Try out the tool

-From the Sage Math Cloud web interface for the project into which you've uploaded these files, Open `example.sagews` and play with it, as the comments in that worksheet indicate.
+From the Sage Math Cloud web interface for the project into which you've uploaded these files, open `example.sagews` and play with it, as the comments in that worksheet indicate.

-### To learn what's under the hood
+### Look under the hood

 1. Open `recipes.txt` and see the format for where it's getting the suggestions it presents to you.